otherland/biblebasedliving/content/christian-historical-education.md

 *"But you are a chosen race, a royal priesthood, a holy nation, a people for [his own possession](/defending-traditional-values), that you may proclaim the excellencies of him who called you out of darkness into his marvelous light." ([1 Peter 2:9](https://www.bibleref.com/1-Peter/2/1-Peter-2-9.html))*

-*Source Material Integration:* In "Christianity - Education, Schools, Theology," it is highlighted that Christian education aims to pass on the faith to future generations, contributing to the development of a strong Christian identity.

 ## 3. How does Christian Historical Education Influence Society?